Memorandum of understanding

+20 January 2026 – House of Switzerland at the World Economic Forum (WEF) Annual Meeting in Davos: Jasem Mohamed Albudaiwi, Secretary General of the Gulf Cooperation Council (GCC), and Federal Councillor Ignazio Cassis sign a Memorandum of Understanding (MoU) to establish a strategic dialogue between the GCC and the Swiss Confederation.

 A memorandum of understanding (MoU) is a type of agreement between two (bilateral) or more (multilateral) parties.
 It expresses a convergence of will between the parties, indicating an intended common line of action.
 It is often used either in cases where parties do not imply a legal commitment or in situations where the parties cannot create a legally enforceable agreement.
 It is a more formal alternative to a gentlemen's agreement.

 Whether a document constitutes a binding contract depends only on the presence or absence of well-defined legal elements in the text proper of the document (the so-called "four corners").
 The required elements are offer and acceptance, consideration, and the intention to be legally bound (animus contrahendi).
-In the US, the specifics can differ slightly depending on whether the contract is for goods (falls under the Uniform Commercial Code) or services (falls under the common law of the state).
+In the US, the specifics can differ slightly depending on whether the contract is for goods (so falling under the Uniform Commercial Code) or services (falling under the common law of the state).

 Many companies and government agencies use MoUs to define a relationship between departments, agencies or closely held companies.